harshathan028/SmartFastTag/README.md

 This project is an enhanced FastTag system designed to simplify toll payments and balance management.
-It includes feature like:
+It includes featurea like:
 	•	User Authentication: Secure login system with SQLite database.
 	•	Balance Management: Recharge and deduct balance directly through the interface.
 	•	Auto-Pay: Automatically recharges the balance when it drops below ₹100.